|

 afterwards.”

-went and made coffee.
-It was normal.
-Unlike what was going on in her living
+Jackie went and made coffee.
+It was normal, unlike what was going on in

-room.
-Through dinner she had managed to forget that The Doctor was not
+her living room.
+Through dinner she had managed to forget that The Doctor

-human.
-Even drinking Martian wine didn't disturb her too much after the
+was not Human.
+Even drinking Martian wine didn’t disturb her too

-first glass.
+much after the first glass.
 But now he was doing weird, alien stuff again.
-And Rose was

-sitting beside him holding his hand.
-And the way she said, "He likes
+Rose was sitting beside him holding his hand.
+The way she said, “He

-a cup of coffee afterwards," as if all this was normal to her.
-That
+likes a cup of coffee afterwards,” as if all this was normal to

-And maybe that was half the problem.
-It wasn't that her daughter was in
+Maybe that was half the problem.
+It wasn’t that her daughter was

 of man SHE, Jackie, had DREAMT of all her life; a man who could take her